Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Tree-To-Me is a true multi-experience stop in the Similkameen Valley, blending a farm store, bistro, and guest inn into one organic, sustainability-focused destination.
 Everything here is rooted in organic principles, from the seasonal produce available in the shop to the ingredients featured on the bistro menu, creating a seamless connection between field and plate.
 Visitors can shop, dine, and stay on a working organic farm where the entire experience reflects a commitment to local, regenerative growing practices.

-FARM STANDS HWY 3 – THE STRIP
+FARM STANDS HWY 3 ROAD FRONT

 Byzantium Farm U-Pick – 501 Boundary Road, Keremeos